Milan–Asso railway

 The Milan–Asso railway is a regional railway line with standard track gauge which links Milan to Canzo crossing for Erba and other towns in Brianza.
-The most northern terminal is the station of Canzo-Asso, which is located in Canzo's territory but is commonly known as Asso in the short form.
+The most northern terminal is the station of Canzo-Asso, which is located in Canzo's territory but is also known as Asso in the short form.
 That, because there is another station on the line called Canzo station and Canzo-Asso is next to Asso's boundary and serves this commune too.

 The management of the railway and of the station is performed by FerrovieNord S.p.A., a society of the FNM group, which will hold authority until March 17, 2016, thanks to renewed concessions with the Decreto Dirigenziale del Ministero dei Trasporti e della Navigazione n.
 3239/2000.

 The regional and suburban passenger service is provided by Trenord Srl which works under a service contract negotiated with Regione Lombardia for period 2009–2020.

 History

 Project and construction

 In 1877, the Belgian Albert Vaucamp, who obtained the grant for Milan-Saronno railway, presented to the Ministero dei Lavori Pubblici a request about the construction of another railway which linked Erba to Milan, using the line Milan Bovisa-Milan Cadorna.
 The engineer Ambrogio Campiglio wrote up the proposal to create a connection between the Saint Peter Martyr station of Seveso and the one in Camnago on Milan-Chiasso line.

-The convention was stipulated on May 18, 1877 and approved with a legislative act on June 15 of the same year.
+The convention was stipulated on May 18, 1877, and approved with a legislative act on June 15 of the same year.
 By Regio Decreto of March 7, 1878 was approved the transfer of the grant to the Società Anonima Delle Ferrovie Milano-Saronno E Milano-Erba which in 1883 become Società Anonima Delle Ferrovie Nord Milano.